Private university: Lebanon

 There are 19 private universities in Lebanon.
 Among these, the American University of Beirut and the Lebanese American University are internationally acknowledged.

-The languages of teaching in private universities are mainly French and English, while Arabic is widely used in religious universities and Armenian is used in the Armenian university.
+The languages used for teaching in private universities are mainly French and English; Arabic is widely used in religious universities and Armenian is used in the Armenian university.

 The first university opened in Lebanon was the Syrian Protestant College in 1866 (which became the American University of Beirut in 1921).
 It was founded by Daniel Bliss, a Protestant missionary.
 The second university opened in Lebanon was the Université Saint-Joseph, founded by the Jesuits in 1875.